This article was updated to account for changes on LinkedIn and Gmail. It used to be titled: How to get 16,871 book subscribers in 10 minutes.

 An author platform is a few clicks away.

-LinkedIn and Gmail (both personal and business) are perfect places to find contacts of people who are target readers for your book.
-Why?
+LinkedIn and Gmail are perfect places to find contacts of people who are target readers for your book.

 Step 1: Find LinkedIn Connections

-Your LinkedIn displays a list of all your 1st degree Connections.
+Your LinkedIn displays a list of all your 1st-degree Connections.
 Most professionals and people proactively networking have 500+.
-I have 2,629 last time I checked.
+I have about 6,400 last time I checked.
 Influencers have 10,000+.

 Time to complete task: about a minute to discover.